Opera

 Day 1

-Wednesday, October 25: Welcome to Santa Fe
+Welcome to Santa Fe

-Hotel: La Fonda on the Plaza
+Accommodations: La Fonda on the Plaza

 Day 2

-Thursday, October 26: Preserving Indigenous Art
+Preserving Indigenous Art

-Hotel: La Fonda on the Plaza
+Accommodations: La Fonda on the Plaza

 Day 3

-Friday, October 27: Travel to Taos
+Travel to Taos

-Hotel: La Fonda on the Plaza
+Accommodations: La Fonda on the Plaza

 Day 4

-Saturday, October 28: At Home with Georgia O’Keeffe
+At Home with Georgia O’Keeffe

 No visit to New Mexico is complete without exploring the life and legacy of Georgia O’Keeffe, the “Mother of American Modernism.”
 Begin your day with a before-hours visit to the Georgia O’Keeffe Museum, which houses the world’s largest collection of the artist’s work.
 Continue to the Georgia O’Keeffe home, studio, and gardens in Abiquiú, a National Historic Landmark one-hour north of Santa Fe.
 Your visit begins with a welcome from the site manager and details about the Museum’s efforts to preserve this historical place.
 After lunch as a group in a nearby courtyard, you will visit Ghost Ranch, the 21,000-acre property that served as Georgia O’Keeffe’s home and backdrop to her work for decades.
 Enjoy a landscape tour of the towering rock walls, vibrant colors, and open skies that inspired and are reflected in her artwork.
-Return to Santa Fe this afternoon and join your fellow travelers for a final celebratory meal on the Santa Fe Plaza.
+Return to Santa Fe this afternoon and join your fellow travelers for a final celebratory meal as a group.

 Included Meals: Lunch, Dinner

-Hotel: La Fonda on the Plaza
+Accommodations: La Fonda on the Plaza

 Day 5